Schemex: Discovering Structural Abstractions from Examples

-Schemex shares the goal of supporting structure discovery through mixed-initiative workflows, but differs in scope and emphasis.
-Unlike systems such as LLooM~\cite{lam2024concept} that focus on clustering or induction, Schemex supports the more demanding task of authoring complete schemas.
-And unlike tools like DesignWeaver~\cite{tao2025designweaver} and Luminate~\cite{suh2024luminate} that analyze AI outputs from known prompts, Schemex addresses the harder problem of discovering new, verified schema knowledge from messy, real-world examples that extend beyond what LLMs already encode.
-In this way, Schemex complements and extends prior systems by offering a workflow for interactive and grounded schema authoring.
+Schemex shares the goal of supporting structure discovery but differs in \textit{what} is being discovered.
+Tools like LLooM and CollabCoder perform \textit{concept induction} - identifying \textit{what} examples are about by producing topical labels, categories, or codes.
+Schema induction, by contrast, asks \textit{how} examples are internally organized: it seeks the underlying dimensions, attributes, and constraints that characterize their shared structure.
+Because schemas capture structure rather than topic, they are \textit{generative} - a schema for CHI abstracts can produce new abstracts for unseen papers, whereas a set of thematic codes cannot.
+Schemex also differs from tools like DesignWeaver~\cite{tao2025designweaver} and Luminate~\cite{suh2024luminate}, which analyze AI outputs from known prompts; Schemex addresses the harder problem of discovering new, verified structural knowledge from messy, real-world examples that extend beyond what LLMs already encode.